This annual list of the best business coaching and consulting franchises was revised and updated on June 6, 2022.

 The Entrepreneur’s Source is part of Franchise Source Brands International, a collective that includes 10 other franchise companies in both related and unrelated industries.
-Founded by Terry Powell in 1984 and franchising since 1997, the number of locations has declined in recent years from a low of 97 in 2016 to the current total of 131 (up from the previously reported total of 104 in 2018 (the last time the company reported location data), none of which are company-owned and two of which are located outside the US.
+Founded by Terry Powell in 1984 and franchising since 1997, the number of locations has declined in recent years from a low of 97 in 2016 to the current total of 131 (up from the previously reported total of 104 in 2018, of which none were company-owned and two were located outside the US.

 4. The Growth Coach

 The Growth Coach company name says it all.
 This is a business coaching company highly focused on growing a business.
 The ultimate goal is not only to grow a business so that it will have much greater value when it’s time to sell, but to do so in a way that results in a better life.

 Everything can be customized to fit each client, but general areas of focus include developing the Strategic Business Mindset, Growth Coach Insights Through Behavioral Analysis, Strategic Manager Coaching for Leaders and Key Personnel, Sales Mastery Training, High Performance Teams, Team Building Fundamentals, Performance Management, Smart Time Management, and Strategic Workshops for Professional Education Credits.

 Founded in 2002 and franchising since 2003, the number of locations has been declining in recent years from a high of 166 in 2012 to the current total of 52 (down from the previously reported total of 63), of which none are company-owned and 13 are located outside the US.

 5. Franchise Creator